 Re-check.
 Re-check the cargo and securing devices as often as necessary during a trip to keep the load secure.
-A good habit is to inspect again:
+You need to inspect again:

-- After you have driven for 3 hours or 150 miles. - After every break you take during driving.
+After you have driven for 3 hours or 150 miles.

+After every break you take during driving.